-In Part One of our WordPress Web Site Traffic Blueprint article series, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+In Part 1 of our Web Site Traffic Blueprint article series, we explained that the key to turning a site into an automated traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress web site is different than a professionally-configured WordPress site.
-An expertly configured WordPress website or blog is a website that is not only built with WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the enormous power, features and built-in functionality of WordPress and how it integrates with various services, specifically in areas like search engine optimization, content syndication and reporting.
+As we also explained, an expertly configured WordPress website or blog is different than a professionally-configured WordPress website.
+An expertly configured WordPress website or blog is a blog that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and functionality of WordPress and its integration with other sites, specifically in areas like search engine optimization, external site notification and reporting.

-(With an expertly configured WordPress website, all you have to do to start driving traffic is publish great content on a regular basis!)
+(With an expertly configured WordPress site, all you have to do is add content on a regular basis to automatically generate more web traffic!)

-As outlined in Part One of this article series, the components of the automated online traffic system are as follows:
+As outlined in Part One of this article series, the components of this automated traffic blueprint are as follows:

 - Setup